Mark McCracken

-Mark McCracken (born August 1, 1960) is an American actor.
+Mark McCracken is an American actor.

 McCracken was born in Greensboro, North Carolina and attended the University of North Carolina at Greensboro.
-He appeared in the films We Were Soldiers with Mel Gibson, Joe Dante's horror/comedy Matinee, and also portrayed Pumpkinhead in Pumpkinhead II: Blood Wings.
-His television credits include Ellen, Miami Vice, and The Outer Limits.
+He portrayed monsters Mant in Matinee (1993), Pumpkinhead in Pumpkinhead II: Blood Wings (1994) and Balacau in DNA (1996), also appeared in Randall Wallace's historycal war film We Were Soldiers (2002) as Ed "Too Tall" Freeman.
+His television credits include Miami Vice, Ellen and The Outer Limits.